-6 Simple Ways to Get Your Pumpkin Spice Latte Without Blowing Your Budget
+7 Ways to Get a Pumpkin Spice Latte for Less

-While “skipping the Starbucks” is often touted as a way to save money, you can still enjoy this fall flavor without blowing your budget.
+While “skipping the Starbucks” and other seasonal splurges, are often touted as a way to save money, you can still enjoy this fall rite of passage without blowing your budget.
 Here’s how to save money on pumpkin spice lattes all autumn long.

 1. Join Starbucks Rewards

 Join Starbucks Rewards to start getting free drinks — including PSLs.
 Earn one star per $1 you spend.
 When you have 150 stars, you can redeem them for a free PSL or any handcrafted drink of your choice.

 While that may seem like a good chunk of change to spend to get a reward, remember that it’s pretty easy to rack up a bill at Starbucks without even realizing it.
 That extra shot of espresso, added flavor and morning bagel all come at a cost.
 You can even offer to pay for friends and let them Venmo you or pay you back with cash.